philmuri/GA-project/README.md

 - An obstacle that will disable the character if touched
 - A goal point that rewards the character for reaching it

-## Implementation steps
-The following is a roadmap of steps to be taken for creating the game:
-1. Create the map environment and character
-2. Create the game logic:
-   - Gravity
-   - Obstacle-character interaction
-   - Character-ground interaction
-   - Character jump and motion
-3. Genetic algorithm:
-   - Define **genome representation**: Parameters controlling the jump
-   - Define **fitness function**: Parameters determining character performance
-     - Distance traveled
-     - Speed at which other side is reached
-     - Reaching goal point / number of succesful jumps (if multiple    obstacles)
-   - Evolve population of candidate solutions (characters) over multiple generations and optimize performance based on fitness function
-   - Evaluate best performing candidates in game environment and deploy for  gameplay

 ## Workflow for the GA part
 I have summarizes the steps involved in the training part to give an overview of the workflow:
 1. Define GA parameters and create fitness function